1. Home

 My electric bill is $290/mo

-To achieve the best possible experience when you go solar, let’s play a game of 20 questions that you can ask at your next solar consultation:
+To achieve the best possible experience when you go solar, let’s play a game of 20 questions that you can ask at your next solar consultation.

 1. What type of solar panels do you install?

-2. What solar incentives are available to me?
+2. What solar incentives are available?

-Around the country, solar incentives vary greatly by state and region, with some cities, counties, and utilities offering their own unique programs, tax credits, tax exemptions, rebates, and more.
+Around the country, solar incentives vary greatly by state and region, with some cities, counties, and utilities offering their own programs, tax credits, tax exemptions, rebates, and more.

 3. How long have you been in business?